List of Chicago Fire characters: Violet Mikami

-Paramedic Violet Mikami (season 8-9: recurring, season 10) was introduced in "Hold Our Ground" as a paramedic from Firehouse 20 an old rival of firefighter Blake Gallo from their days at the Fire Academy.
+Paramedic Violet Mikami (season 10 – present; recurring seasons 8–9) is introduced in "Hold Our Ground" as a paramedic from Firehouse 20 and an old rival of firefighter Blake Gallo from their days at the Fire Academy.
 Their first interaction is shown at a car accident call, where she berates Gallo for removing a victim without properly putting a c-collar on him first.
-Gallo then defends his actions, saying that the fire would've killed the victim if he did.
+Gallo then defends his actions, saying that the fire would have killed the victim if he did.
 Their arguments are viewed as signs of flirtations, as viewed by fellow firefighter Darren Ritter.
 The episode ends with them sleeping together after Gallo admits that he was watching her at the academy.
 In "Where We End Up", their fling continues as they have sex in the exercise room at Firehouse 20 when Firehouse 51 has to share space with them.
 In "Then Nick Porter Happened", it is revealed by Gallo that they have started a relationship and that they are going on a date soon.
 In "Shut It Down", she buys Gallo a Fitbit so that she can compete with him on their step counts.
 During "51's Original Bell", Gallo becomes jealous of Violet seeing other men, despite him being the one who suggested they be open.
 The pair argue over their relationship and presumably break up because of Violet being upset with him having trust issues.

-In season nine, Chief Boden asked her to temporarily transfer to Firehouse 51 to fill the spot on Ambulance 61 after Gianna Mackey left after a promotion.
+In season nine, Chief Boden asks her to temporarily transfer to Firehouse 51 to fill the spot on Ambulance 61 after Gianna Mackey leaves after a promotion.
 Afterward, Brett convinces her to permanently transfer to Firehouse 51, stating that they work well together.
-She was shown as a brainiac who knows a lot about chemistry.
+She is shown as a brainiac who knows a lot about chemistry.
 Gallo is flustered around her at first, but later, the duo, along with Ritter, become great friends.
-At the end of season 9, Gallo states that he was happy that there was no more sexual tension between them, prompting Violet to kiss him at Molly's.
+At the end of season 9, Gallo states that he is happy that there is no more sexual tension between them, prompting Violet to kiss him at Molly's.
 In the next episode, Gallo asks her out, but she coincidentally finds out that Gallo went out with Mackey too and rejects him, thinking he goes for all paramedics in 51.

 In Season 10, she, Gallo, and Ritter start a brewery business together, although Violet and Gallo's constant bickering frustrates Ritter at times.
 In "Two Hundred", she is jealous when someone flirts with Gallo.